YFshadaow/NYJCTimetableConverter/readme.md

 Python extension ics, which is available at https://pypi.org/project/ics/, is required.

 ## Quick start
+First make sure that you have installed the ics package.
+This can be done by using the following command in your terminal:

+    pip install ics

-First download the code and make sure you can locate the directory that contains the converter.py script.
+Download the code and make sure you can locate the directory that contains the converter.py script.

 1. Log into the NYXchange website and open up the 10-Day Time Table